velezj/family-rpg-1/march-2021/scenes/encounters/juneston-job-wild-boar-lard.md

 # Encounter

 The party will search for wild boar in the forest area near Juneston.
-The amount of time they need to find boar is based on a Survival roll:
+The amount of time they need to find boar is based on a Survival roll.

+Survival Roll:
 | Roll / Actions                          | Time    | Found                                                        |
 |-----------------------------------------|---------|--------------------------------------------------------------|
 | < 10                                    | 4 hours | Female sounder of 6 boar in den                              |